pnnehome/pnnehome.github.io/_sources/index.rst.txt

 .. role:: note-text

 (:note-text:`Note\: This website is being updated over time.
-Last update on May 3, 2025.`)
+Last update on June 5, 2025.`)

 This is the companion website for :ref:`Wei and Jiang (2025) <papers_home>`.
 It provides a pretrained estimator for a consumer search model used in economics & marketing.
 The estimator is based on a neural net that recognizes search model parameters from data patterns.
-We call it pretrained neural net estimator (NNE).
-The approach extends :ref:`Wei and Jiang (2024) <papers_home>` and is generally applicable to structural models, though here we focus on a search model.
+The neural net is pretrained so the estimation cost for users is minimal.
+We call this estimator a pretrained neural net estimator (NNE).
+Pretraining NNE is generally applicable to structural models, though here we focus on the search model.

-Below is a brief overview of how to apply pretrained NNE to your search data.
+Below is a brief overview of how to apply the pretrained NNE to your search data.
 For Matlab code and detailed documentation, see :ref:`code <code>` page.
 For examples to try out, see :ref:`data <data>` page.

 Overview
 ------------------

-The main function to execute estimation is ``nne_estimate.m``, as shown below.
+The main function to execute is ``nne_estimate.m``, as shown below.

 .. code-block:: console